vjekoart/retrovizor/revizor/Readme.md

 ### Alpha: standalone entity

+0. Rethink Revizor in terms of "personal toolkit for building web applications"
+    * In Readme.md there should be a status message: "Build a static web app, deploy to Debian server with nginx, collect basic analytics."
+1. Toolkit
+    * Add a higher layer of abstraction, transform from "Utility for web frontend" to "Toolkit for web applications"
+    * Find a place for infrastructure scripts
+    * Find a place for analytics script
-0. Refactor: split `core.js` and `core.bits.js` to multiple files so they're readable and small.
+    * Refactor: split `core.js` and `core.bits.js` to multiple files so they're readable and small.
-1. Define what's part of Revizor when it comes to entry files, e.g. `index.html`, `index.css`, `index.js`
+2. Define what's part of frontend Revizor when it comes to entry files, e.g. `index.html`, `index.css`, `index.js`
-2. Remove `buildType` property and stick with `native-library-bundle`
+3. Frontend: remove `buildType` property and stick with `native-library-bundle`
-3. Add initial version of SSR for web components
+4. Add initial version of SSR for web components
-4. Dockerisation: low priority
-5. DX optimisations
+5. Web frontend DX optimisations
     * Die loudly if expected files are not present, e.g. `src/index.{js|css}`
     * Add timestamps to console outputs
     * Handle file rename during the active `dev` loop